Why You Need to Read Before You Write

 Bird by Bird, Ann Lamott

-Structuring Your Novel, K.M.
+Structuring Your Novel & Creating Character Arcs, K.M.
 Weiland

 Those of us who come back to writing again and again know we will never be free of it.

-You will see how others have done it before you and though sometimes it will look impossible you will see it can be done.
+You will see how others have done it before you, and though sometimes it will look impossible, you will see it can be done.

-Let's talk!
 What does your pre-writing routine look like?
 Tell us about it in the comment section below!